DivinPrince/insy/examples/vite-example/README.md

-# React + TypeScript + Vite + PixelCode
+# React + TypeScript + Vite + Insy

-This example demonstrates how to integrate PixelCode with a Vite + React application for AI-powered visual editing.
+This example demonstrates how to integrate Insy with a Vite + React application for AI-powered visual editing.

 ## Quick Start